Hotel Figueroa: Architecture

-The hotel was designed by architecture firm Stanton, Reed and Hibbard.
+The hotel was designed by the architecture firm Stanton, Reed and Hibbard.
 The style has been described as Spanish Colonial or Mediterranean Revival architecture.
-Its height was capped at 13 stories (130 feet) in order to adhere to the city's height limit at the time of completion.
+Its height was capped at 13 stories (130 feet) to adhere to the city's height limit at the time of completion.

 Exterior

 Sign painters create a new sign on the walls of the hotel, 2012.

 The sides of the hotel serve as canvases for hand-painted advertisements, a practice that dates back to the 1980s.
-They have been painted by the company Walldogs, who have worked with the hotel since 1994 and have done advertisements campaigns for Bethesda Softworks, Square Enix, and DICE.
-In 2008, the hotel briefly switched to using vinyl wallscapes, but the use was stopped due to the city's crackdown on vinyl billboards lacking proper permits.
+They have been painted by the company Walldogs, which has worked with the hotel since 1994 and has done advertising campaigns for Bethesda Softworks, Square Enix, and DICE.
+In 2008, the hotel briefly switched to using vinyl wallscapes, but this was stopped due to the city's crackdown on vinyl billboards lacking proper permits.
 The back of the building features a mural depicting plants, created by muralist Bella Gomez.

-The outside also features a pool shaped like a coffin on the ground level, which stands as the only remaining hotel pool on the ground floor in the city due to changes in architecture regulations.
+The exterior also features a coffin-shaped pool on the ground level, which is described as the only remaining hotel pool on the ground floor in the city due to changes in architectural regulations.
 The reason for the pool's shape is unknown, but according to the hotel's general manager, Connie Wang, there is a rumor suggesting it was "built in the shape of a coffin to bury the patriarchy".

 Interior

 The front doors in November 2014.

-From 1976 until 2014, the interior was decorated by Arabian-inspired items, such as fabric swags, carpets, jeweled lanterns, and colored glass.
-As part of the overhaul, a liquidation sale featuring the items from the hotel took place from December 3 to December 31, 2015.
+From 1976 until 2014, the interior was decorated with Arabian-inspired items, such as fabric swags, carpets, jeweled lanterns, and colored glass.
+As part of the overhaul, a liquidation sale featuring the hotel's items took place from December 3 to December 31, 2015.

-Upon the completion of its 2018 renovation, the hotel was characterized by the Los Angeles Times as exuding a "cozy, warm, and welcoming vibe," featuring numerous artworks by women displayed in the lobby and guestrooms.
-The interior design team restored the windows and refurbished and skylights for nighttime illumination in the guestrooms, focusing on giving the guest rooms with the more comfortable beds and enhancing the bathrooms with artwork.
+Upon the completion of its 2018 renovation, the hotel was described by the Los Angeles Times as having a "cozy, warm, and welcoming vibe", featuring numerous artworks by women displayed in the lobby and guestrooms.
+The interior design team restored the windows and refurbished skylights for nighttime illumination in the guestrooms, focusing on providing more comfortable beds and enhancing the bathrooms with artwork.

-The hotel features pieces in the Featured Artists Exhibit, which highlights local female artists in the area.
+The hotel features pieces in the Featured Artists Exhibit, which highlights local female artists.
 Multiple local female artists have been featured in the hotel's art program, including Alison Van Pelt, Lily Stockman, Jesse Mockrin, Nancy Baker Cahill, and Alexandra Grant.

 Restaurants and bars

-Upon reopening after the 2014 renovation, Breva was the sole restaurant, and Bar Figueroa was the only bar, with the Veranda and Bar Alta launching at subsequent dates.
-In 2021, the hospitality group Noble 33 took over the food and beverage operations for the hotel, opening the Sparrow Italia brand within the hotel during the same year.
+Upon reopening after the 2014 renovation, Breva was the sole restaurant and Bar Figueroa was the only bar, with the Veranda and Bar Alta launching at later dates.
+In 2021, the hospitality group Noble 33 took over the food and beverage operations for the hotel, opening the Sparrow Italia brand within the hotel that same year.